Down on the Farm with Sue Glasco

 Check out Springhouse--An Adventure Shaped Like a Magazine established by Gary DeNeal and two colleagues back in 1983.
 Springhouse has been pleasing area residents and those across the nation and some folk outside the nation ever since.
 Those who have an interest in Southern Illinois and its legends and people will love this magazine.
 Subscription price is $25.
 Add $5 extra for Mexico and Canada and $10 extra for other out-of-USA subscriptions.Springhouse is printed 6 times a year Send to Springhouse, P.O.
 Box 61, Herod, IL 62947-0061.
 To link to Springhouse, go to Links page.

-Radio Free Boskydell: A Literary Magazine for Southern Illinois is partially sponsored by a grant from Carbondale Community Arts. the Southern Arts Fund, the Illinois Arts Council, a state agency, and the National Endowment for the Arts.
+Radio Free Boskydell: A Literary Magazine for Southern Illinois was partially sponsored by a grant from Carbondale Community Arts. the Southern Arts Fund, the Illinois Arts Council, a state agency, and the National Endowment for the Arts.

 The Saga of Southern Illinois is a quarterly publication of the Genealogy Society of Southern Illinois.
 The $25 annual membership fee covers subscription to a monthly newsletter and the quarterly journal.
 The Society meets on the second Sunday afternoon of the month (except in July and August) at the library at John A. Logan College, 700 Logan College Road, Carterville, IL 62918-2500.